jeff-160/jeff-160.github.io/src/content/posts/dreamhack_richer_than_db_writeup.md

 <img src="/blog/dreamhack_richer_than_db_writeup/images/bypass.png" width=800>

-Appedning `\xA0` at the end of the path will finally allow us to interact with the `/admin endpoint.
+Appending `\xA0` at the end of the path will finally allow us to interact with the `/admin endpoint.

 <img src="/blog/dreamhack_richer_than_db_writeup/images/admin.png" width=800>